ibm-cloud-architecture/ibm-cloud-stencils/README.md

 3. Removed use of containers for some boxes in draw.io and leave for future consideration.
 4. Added shading to boxes for zones and subnets for consumability and readability.
 5. Added boxes for Resource Group and Reserved Group (actual name coming).
-6. Added general boxes for Public Network and Enterprise Network.
+6. Added general boxes for Public Network, Enterprise Network, and Cloud Services..
 7. Added icons for Power Instance and Transit Gateway.
 8. Added additional connectors based on usage.